LOLO SANCHEZ, CENTER FIELDER

 Sanchez went back to low A and improved dramatically, hitting for average and decent power.
 The Pirates promoted him to Bradenton in mid-June and he just stopped hitting.
 A lot of his troubles came against LHPs; he had just a .481 OPS against them, compared to .789 against RHPs.
 He wasn’t overwhelmed, as he generally made contact.
 He had a .233 batting on balls in play at Bradenton, which is ridiculously low for a player with his speed.
 Sanchez stole a lot of bases, but needs to improve his efficiency.
 In the field, he played mostly center at Greensboro but mostly left at Bradenton, in deference to Travis Swaggerty.

 Sanchez was still young for his levels, turning 20 shortly after the start of the 2019 season.
 He’ll probably go back to Bradenton in 2020, but hopefully will reach AA at some point.
+He’s eligible for the Rule 5 draft, as the Pirates did not add him to the roster.

 |2020: Minor League Contract|